-SalesForce has a build in calendar – it has all events (that link to my customers) and all task, i.E. my to do list.
-My Mac has all that offline on iCal as well – but the two of them don’t talk – and I don’t want to be importing and exporting data between the two constantly I want this to happen as close to real time as I can.
+SalesForce has a build-in calendar – it has all events (that link to my customers) and all tasks, i.E. my to-do list.
+My Mac has all that offline on iCal as well – but the two of them don’t talk – and I don’t want to be importing and exporting data between the two constantly I want this to happen as close to real-time as I can.
 So here is how this works, bear with me it goes through a few steps:

-3) The real beauty of this is that the Google calendar acts like a clearing house between SalesForce and iCal, updating information entered in either one to the other.
+3) The real beauty of this is that the Google calendar acts as a clearinghouse between SalesForce and iCal, updating information entered from either one to the other.

 iPhone <-> mobile Me cloud <-> iCal <-[via Spanning Sync]-> Google Calendar (another cloud) <-[via Appirio]-> SalesForce (my third cloud).